AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/training_module_guide.rst.txt

 * The **batch size** (larger means quicker training and possibly better performance but increased memory usage)
 * The **number of epochs** (a possibility is to start with 60 epochs, and decrease or increase depending on performance.)
 * The **epoch interval** for validation (for example, if set to two, the module will use the validation dataset to evaluate the model with the dice metric every two epochs.)
+* Whether to use deterministic training, and the seed to use.

 .. note::
     If the dice metric is better on a given validation interval, the model weights will be saved in the results folder.